-Stage of 2001 SEN Code of Practice: School Action which means they have been identified by the class teacher as needing some extra support in school.
+Stage of 2014 SEN Code of Practice: School SEN Support which means they have been identified by the class teacher and SENCO as needing some extra support in school that is additional and different to the whole class provision.

-- He/ She will engage in group sessions with specific targets to help him/her to make more progress. - A Learning Support Assistant/teacher or outside professional (like a Speech and Language Therapist) will run these small group sessions using the teacher's plan
+- He/ She will engage in group sessions with specific targets to help him/her to make more progress. - Relevant interventions.